f5devcentral/f5-bd-gslb-tool/README.md

 # Introduction

 **GSLB tool allows the automatic creation of GSLB DNS entries for Ingress/Route Kubernetes/Openshift published applications**.
-The following backends are supported:

-* [F5 CloudServices](https://clouddocs.f5.com/cloud-services/latest/)' DNS LB.
-This is a SaaS offering thus allowing to provision GSLB in minutes without having to deploy GSLB servers.
+At present the tool supports the following backend:

 * [F5 BIG-IP](https://www.f5.com/products/big-ip-services/big-ip-dns)'s DNS LB.
 This is a module for BIG-IP which can (likewise all BIG-IP functionalities) run in either physical or VM appliances (aka BIG-IP VE). **For the general case, at present it is recommended to use this option because of its maturity and enhanced monitoring capabilities**.

-**Verify that this GSLB solution suits your environment without any commitment**.
-You can try this tool and CloudService's in your existing production infrastructure **safely** without any change into your existing deployments.
+Other backends can be added.

 Please note that **GSLB tool is not tied to any specific Openshfit Router (or Kubernetes Ingress) implementation**.
 GSLB tool can use either RedHat's default Router implementation, BIG-IP, any other implementation or a combination of these.